-7.4.3 Final Voids
+7.4.2 Residual Voids

-Four final voids are proposed within the Project Area to remain in perpetuity.
-Modelling predicted that the final void water levels would equilibrate to:
+The optimised final landform would involve backfilling of the Railway and South Pits, and therefore there would be three residual voids for the Project to remain in perpetuity.
+Modelling predicted that the residual void water levels would equilibrate to:

-- 160 mAHD in the North-west Pit Void;
+- 128 mAHD in the North-west Void;

-- 124 mAHD in the West Pit Void;

-- 157 mAHD in the Main Pit Void; and
+- 104 mAHD in the West Void; and

-- 140 mAHD in the South Pit Void.
+- 141 mAHD in the Main Void.

-The predicted equilibrated final void water levels are between approximately 23 m and 58 m below the premining groundwater levels, which means the final voids would act as sinks to groundwater flow.
-The predicted final void equilibrated water levels are generally consistent with the results of the final void modelling undertaken for the Surface Water and Flooding Assessment (WRM, 2021).
+The equilibrated residual void water levels are predicted to be between approximately 24 m to 71 m below the pre-mining groundwater levels in the Permian Coal Measures, therefore, the residual voids would act as sinks to groundwater flow.
+Furthermore, the particle tracking simulation demonstrates that there would be no migration of water away from the optimised final landform and all flow would be towards the residual voids (Section 6.6).
+The predicted residual void equilibrated water levels are generally consistent with the results of the residual void modelling undertaken for the Surface Water and Flooding Assessment (WRM, 2022).

-Water within the final void would evaporate from the final void water body surface and draw in groundwater from the surrounding strata and runoff from the final void catchment areas.
-As the final voids would act as sinks, evaporation from the final void water body would overtime concentrate salts in the final void water body.
-However, the gradual increase in salinity of the final void water body would not pose a risk to the surrounding groundwater regime as the final voids would remain as groundwater sinks in perpetuity.
+It is likely that water within the residual void would evaporate from the residual void water body surface and draw in groundwater from the surrounding strata and runoff from the residual void catchment areas.
+As the residual voids would act as sinks, evaporation from the residual void water body would overtime concentrate salts in the residual void water body.
+However, the gradual increase in salinity of the residual void water body would not pose a risk to the surrounding groundwater regime as the residual voids would remain as groundwater sinks in perpetuity and the hydraulic gradient between equivalent freshwater heads would always be towards the residual voids.